-PGY1 Pharmacy Practice FAQs
+PGY1 Pharmacy Residency FAQs

 Can you tell me about your program, including how many candidates will be accepted into next year's residency class?

 The OHSU Hospitals and Clinics Department of Pharmacy Services Pharmacy Residency Program is a full-time, 12-month program that provides residents with extensive training opportunities in acute and critical care, ambulatory care, drug information and drug use policy development, and practice management.
 Five pharmacy candidates are accepted into each residency class that begins on July 1 and ends June 30.
 Our residency program was established in 1988, accredited by ASHP the following year, and has been an integral part of the Department of Pharmacy Services ever since.

 What clinical and specialized services does your department offer?